seancaulfield/pidesktop/install.md

 Image your SSD
 --------------
-Using Etcher and the pidesktop add-on board (without the special USB adapter) with the following steps:
+Using Etcher and the pidesktop add-on board (without the special USB adapter installed) with the following steps:
 a.
 Attach both USB ports of the pi-desktop add-on board with USB cables to the imaging machine
 b.
 Press the power button on the add-on board, it will appear to your imaging system as a USB SSD device
 c.
 Use Etcher to write the latest Raspian image (or you OS of choice) to the mSATA SSD USB device.